 The Progressive Industries PT30X is a portable 30-amp that is rated at 1790 joules and 44,000 amps.
-It is EMS which provides complete surge protection.
+It is EMS that provides complete surge protection.
 It can identify issues and cut off the power supply in a matter of seconds.

 A lot of portable surge protectors can only protect your RV from sudden electricity upsurge but can’t automatically turn off the power supply.
 However, the progressive Industries PT30X has an advanced surge protector which monitors the power and reacts very fast.

-It’s 100% weather resistant and has a Lexan housing all-weather shield that protects not only the surge protector, but the shore power cord’s entrance into the electrical unit as well.
+It’s 100% weather resistant and has a Lexan housing all-weather shield that protects not only the surge protector but the shore power cord’s entrance into the electrical unit as well.